erezakdogan/erezakdogan/README.md

 - 🔭 I'm self-taught Back-End Developer and also interested in web development.
 - 🌱I've been actively coding since June 2021.
-And trying to improve myself in Java language.
+And trying to improve myself in Java.
 - 👯 Open to collaborate with anyone 🤣
 - 🥅 I am someone who refreshes my mind with new ideas every day and does so for my goals and the cumulative benefit of society.
-- ⚡Fun Facts :
+- ⚡Fun Facts :  playing guitar.

 ### Connect with me: